Director of LIQAS

 Student Research Assistants/Helpers:

-Mr. Marcello Nesca is currently a 3rd year undergraduate psychology student at the University of Manitoba.
+Mr. Marcello Nesca is a M.Sc. student in the Community Health Sciences, and he obtained his Honours degree at the University of Manitoba.
 He has a significant amount of experience in Research due to his work experience as a market research analyst for the past 7 years, as well as having completed a BCom Honours degree in 2005.
 He is very enthusiastic and passionate about research.
 Marcello’s future interests are graduate studies in Social Psychology, as well as aspiring to be a future Professor and Researcher

-Mr. Rory Waisman is an undergraduate student in his final year of the Psychology Honours program.
+Mr. Rory Waisman is a Ph.D. student at the University of Alberta, and he graduated from the Psychology Honours program.
 Rory received an NSERC Undergraduate Student Research Award in 2014 and a Psychology Undergraduate Research (PURE) Award in 2015, both to examine false recognition memory using computational and empirical methods.
 He received another PURE Award in 2015 to develop Monte Carlo simulations examining the performance of various methods for estimating the reliability of composite scales.
 Rory won a Best Student Presentation Award from the Brain and Cognitive Science section of the Canadian Psychological Association in 2015 and has also presented his research at the International Meeting of the Psychometric Society in 2016.

-Mr. Yongtian Cheng is a MA in quantitative psychology student in the University of Manitoba.
+Mr. Yongtian Cheng graduated from the M.A. in quantitative psychology program at the University of Manitoba.
 He was born in China and enjoys the beauty of Canada and Winnipeg.
 His research interest is the reliability of statistical methodology used in psychological research.
 Cheng’s ambition is becoming a quantitative psychologist, and he presented his honour-thesis study at the International Meeting of the Psychometric Society (IMPS) in 2016.